RaySuhyunLee/snucse_os/README.md

 Not every tasks are independent, there are tasks which have certain relations.
 We can group threads that share the same memory space as thread group.
 It would be better to allocate these tasks into one CPU to improve performance.
 To be specific, when the task_struct forked, it call select_task_rq_wrr in `wake_up_new_task` function.
 So we compare

 ## Lessons Learned
-* Most build errors are your eye problems.
+* Most build errors are due to your eyes.
 Read error messages carefully!
 * Reading 20k lines of code is nothing.
 Implementing or fixing it is A THING.
 * You can (kind of) program Object Oriented in C. It's terribly gourgeous.
-* Pair programming can be a powerful solution when nobody knows what to do.
+* Pair programming can be a powerful solution when nobody exactly knows what to do.
 * There is no "End" in kernel development.
-In other words, we won't go home in constant time.
+Thus, we can't go home in constant time.
+* The Feynman algorithm actually works.